Sherlemious/IGCSE-CS-PC-Transpiler/README.md

 ### Syntax
 For starters, it is required to leave a space character between each variable, function or operator.
-For example, when assigning a value to a variable, this is the correct way to do this.
+For example, when assigning a value to a variable, this is the correct way to do it.
   ```
   variable = 16 * 14 + variable2
   ```